ronansik/ronansik/README.md

 ### About Me ###

 Hey there!
-I`m Ronan Siqueira, 24 years old, currently living in Brazil Currently, i am a graduate student in Systems Development Analysis at Estácio de Sá in Resende, Rio de Janeiro.
+I`m Ronan Siqueira, 24 years old, currently living in Brazil, currently, i am a graduate student in Systems Development Analysis at Estácio de Sá in Resende, Rio de Janeiro.

-A software developer who is also passionate about UI design, Apple latest news and technologies.
+A software developer who is also passionate about UI design and Apple latest news and technologies.

 ### Technologies ###